d-a-ve/memora/README.md

 - [x] Cloud function for sending mails daily
 - [x] Create a page loader component
 - [x] Create a button loader component
-- [x] Create a serverless function for updating the year of birthdays that have passed in the database to the next year.
 - [x] focus on password input on eye icon click
 - [x] clicking outside navbar closes the navbar
 - [x] make the opaque bg cover everything when the sidebar is open